 Exhibit No. Description 1.1 Form of Underwriting Agreement.
 3.1 Memorandum and Articles of Association.
 3.2 Form of Amended and Restated Memorandum and Articles of Association.
-4.1 Specimen Unit Certificate.
-4.2 Specimen Class A Ordinary Share Certificate.
-4.3 Specimen Warrant Certificate.
-4.4 Form of Warrant Agreement between Continental Stock Transfer & Trust Company and the Registrant.
-5.1 Opinion of Kirkland & Ellis LLP.
-5.2 Opinion of Walkers, Cayman Islands Legal Counsel to the Registrant.
+4.1 Specimen Class A Ordinary Share Certificate.
+5.1 Opinion of Walkers, Cayman Islands Legal Counsel to the Registrant.
 10.1 Form of Investment Management Trust Agreement between Continental Stock Transfer & Trust Company and the Registrant.
 10.2 Form of Registration and Shareholder Rights Agreement among the Registrant, the Sponsor and the Holders signatory thereto.
-10.3 Form of Private Placement Warrants Purchase Agreement between the Registrant and the Sponsor.
+10.3 Form of Private Placement Shares Purchase Agreement between the Registrant and the Sponsor.
 10.4 Form of Indemnity Agreement.
 10.5 Promissory Note, dated as of December 14, 2020, between the Registrant and the Sponsor.
 10.6 Securities Subscription Agreement, dated December 14, 2020, between the Registrant and the Sponsor.
 10.7 Form of Letter Agreement between the Registrant, the Sponsor and each director and executive officer of the Registrant.
-23.1 Consent of Marcum LLP 23.2 Consent of Kirkland & Ellis LLP (included on Exhibit 5.1).
-23.3 Consent of Walkers (included on Exhibit 5.2).
+10.8 Form of Forward Purchase Agreement.
+10.9 Form of Administrative Services Agreement 23.1 Consent of Marcum LLP.
+23.2 Consent of Walkers (included on Exhibit 5.1).
+23.3 Consent of Michael Carpenter.
+23.4 Consent of Michael Tobin